 What is it?

-Detectify’s Asset Monitoring service (AM) allows you to monitor your domains and be notified as soon as they are at risk for vulnerabilities related to domain configuration.
+Detectify’s Surface Monitoring service (SM) allows you to monitor your domains and be notified as soon as they are at risk for vulnerabilities related to domain configuration.
 We will uninterruptedly monitor the configuration of your domains, e.g. track misconfigured CNAME pointers to cloud providers.

-How does it differ from the Deep Scan?
+How does it differ from the Application Scanning?

-During the Deep Scan you will scan a specific asset (subdomain, domain or an IP address) that you already know that it exists.
+During the Application Scanning you will scan a specific asset (subdomain, domain or an IP address) that you already know that it exists.
 Once you start a scan, we will go through these six steps and generate a results report in your Findings view.

 Step 1: We will use a combination of: